 Bad Fuel Pump on Your Simplicity Lawn Mower

 Fix: To identify a failing fuel pump, first, inspect your vacuum fuel pump for cracks.
-If you see fuel outside of the fuel pump or cracks in pump, the pump will no longer being able to create the pressure needed to pump fuel.
+If you see fuel outside of the fuel pump or cracks in the pump, the pump will no longer be able to create the pressure needed to pump fuel.

 Plugged Fuel Filter on Your Simplicity Lawn Mower